TobKed/blog/content/posts/2022_04_30_april_links.md

 ## Some thoughts

-At the begging of month I attended workshops called ["Scrapowanie danych publicznych w Pythonie (Scraping public data in Python)"](https://medialabkatowice.eu/wydarzenia/scrapowanie-danych-publicznych-w-pythonie/).
+At the begging of the month I attended workshops called ["Scrapowanie danych publicznych w Pythonie (Scraping public data in Python)"](https://medialabkatowice.eu/wydarzenia/scrapowanie-danych-publicznych-w-pythonie/).
 During the first part we created simple scrapers to fetch some data from chosen websites.
-They lack many features like error handling or throttling.
-During second part we wrote them with [scrapy](https://github.com/scrapy/scrapy) which was pretty awesome because with just few adjustments we employed very nice framework which handles a lot stuff for us, like logging, storing data, following logs, error handling, throttling etc. Big thanks to [Paweł Miech](https://pawelmhm.github.io/) who conducted this amazing workshop.
+They lacked many features like error handling or throttling.
+During the second part we wrote them with [scrapy](https://github.com/scrapy/scrapy) which was pretty awesome because with just a few adjustments we employed a very nice framework that handles a lot of stuff for us, like logging, storing data, following logs, error handling, throttling etc.
+Big thanks to [Paweł Miech](https://pawelmhm.github.io/) who conducted this amazing workshop.
 Materials are available on his github [github.com/pawelmhm/warsztaty-medialab](https://github.com/pawelmhm/warsztaty-medialab)

 The biggest part of the month was consumed by Google Cloud Platform \[GCP\].
-Almost two years ago I passed the Google Cloud Associate Certified Engineer certification exam and I thought April is a good time to improve and confirm my increasing competencies with Google Cloud Platform.
-I read tons of GCP documentation, and websites.I did some udemy courses and completed very good book [Official Google Cloud Certified Professional Cloud Architect Study Guide by Dan Sullivan](https://www.goodreads.com/book/show/53001024-official-google-cloud-certified-professional-cloud-architect-study-guide),  I played with the GCP infra as well to get practical experience with topics which I did not use so far.
+Almost two years ago I passed the Google Cloud Associate Certified Engineer certification exam, and I thought April was a good time to improve and confirm my increasing competencies with Google Cloud Platform.
+I read tons of GCP documentation and websites.I did some udemy courses and completed a very good study book [Official Google Cloud Certified Professional Cloud Architect Study Guide by Dan Sullivan](https://www.goodreads.com/book/show/53001024-official-google-cloud-certified-professional-cloud-architect-study-guide), I played with the GCP infra as well to get practical experience with topics which I haven’t used so far.
 After all, I was happy to read on screen in the certification center that I passed the exam.
 I am especially proud because it was one of the hardest certification exams so far.
-I learned a lot not only from a technical perspective but also from a business point of view.
+I learned a lot not only from the technical perspective but also from the business point of view.

 ![Google Professional Cloud Architect]({static}/images/posts/2022/gcp_pca.png)